-Field experiences and the capstone project are opportunities for MPH students to participate in professional public health activities while developing their own meaningful project.
-The field practicum experience frequently provides the foundation for the student’s capstone project.
+Field experiences (applied practice experience) and the capstone project (integrative learning experience) are opportunities for MPH students to participate in professional public health activities while developing their own meaningful project.
+The field experience frequently provides the foundation for the student’s capstone project.
 The capstone project requires the student to synthesize knowledge acquired in course work and other learning experiences and to apply theory and principles in some aspect of professional public health practice.

-Many of the externships that students participate in during their four years of the DVM curriculum qualify for field experience in the MPH program.
-Examples of these externships are the CDC senior epidemiology elective for fourth-year students as well as externships with the United States Department of Agriculture and other federal agencies.
-Work at a local health department usually qualifies as well.
+Many of the externships that students participate in during their four years of the DVM curriculum qualify for the field experience in the MPH program.
+Examples of these externships are the CDC senior epidemiology elective for fourth-year students, externships with the United States Department of Agriculture and other federal agencies, and working at a local health department.

 Students must contact the field experience coordinator for the academic Division in which they are studying at UIC School of Public Health for approval of each externship that they wish to use for field experience.
-Additionally, students must register for IPHS 650, Field Experience in Public Health, for the semester during which the externship will occur.
+Additionally, students must register for IPHS 650, Applied Practice Experience, for the semester during which the externship will occur.

-Students intending to present their capstone project for the completion of the MPH degree must register for IPHS 698, MPH Capstone Experience, for the semester during which the presentation will occur.
+Students intending to present their capstone project for the completion of the MPH degree must register for IPHS 698, MPH Integrative Learning Experience, for the semester during which the presentation will occur.

 Field experience and capstone projects are intended to occur after students have completed the core courses of the MPH curriculum.